DataFire/Integrations/integrations/generated/beezup/README.md

   * harvest **required** [links.HarvestOrderLink](#links.harvestorderlink)
   * history **required** [links.GetOrderHistoryLink](#links.getorderhistorylink)
   * setMerchantInfo **required** [links.SetMerchantOrderInfoLink](#links.setmerchantorderinfolink)

+### orderListDateSearchType
+* orderListDateSearchType `string` (values: Modification, Purchase, MarketPlaceModification): Indicates on which date you want to make the filter

 ### orderListFull
 * orderListFull `object`: The order list with all information we have from the orders and its items.\